 Getting Started

-The stepctl library is provided as part of ST-Developer and contains a Windows Form class with functions that you can use to read STEP files and display STEP 3D geometry contained within.
+The stepctl library contains a Windows Form class with functions that you can use to read STEP files and display STEP 3D geometry contained within.
 There are also functions for querying some basic STEP product information, controling the display, color and transparency of items.

 To get started, create a new .NET windows forms project in Visual Studio.
 The examples in this manual will use Visual Basic, but you can be use from any language that supports .NET calls, like C#, C++/CLI, or J#.

 By default, .NET projects may start with the solution platform set to "Any CPU".
-Because the stepctl library is a native executable, you must change the solution platform to "x86".
+Because the stepctl library is a native executable, you must change the solution platform to either "x86" or "x64".
 Either right-click on the solution in the Solution Explorer, or click on the platform drop-down menu in the Visual Studio toolbar, and then select Configuration Manager ....

 If there is no "x86" option in the Platform drop-down menu, select <New ...> as shown below.
 Then in the "New Project Platform" dialog, select "x86" for the new platform and then click "OK" for both dialogs to set the solution platform.

-When using Visual Studio 2010, there is one other adjustment to make.
-By default your project will be configured to use the .NET 4.0 runtime which does not seem to work well with earlier versions.
-Double click on "My Project" in the Solution explorer, and then under the Compile tab, at the bottom select Advanced Compiler Settings.
-Change the Target Framework to "3.5 Client Profile" or earlier as shown below.
+By default your project should be configured to use the .NET 4.0 Target Framework.
+To verify, double click on "My Project" in the Solution explorer, and then under the Compile tab, at the bottom select Advanced Compiler Settings and change the Target Framework to "4.0" if needed.

 You can now place an instance of the GeomView control on your Windows Form application.
 Open the Toolbox menu.
-In Visual Studio 2008, the GeomView control will be near the bottom of the All Windows Forms group.
-In In Visual Studio 2010, it will be in a separate General group.
+In the Visual Studio toolbox, it may be in a separate General group.
 In the example below, we have added a GeomView control as well as a button to load a file.
 The GeomView control does not display any contents while in the designer.

 In this example, we have given the button control the Click handler shown below.